DATAMATH CALCULATOR MUSEUM

-The picture on the right gives an enhanced view of the ASIC that clocks the Z-80 microprocessor with 6 MHz and incorporates the 32k Byte RAM and some supporting logic.
+The picture on the right gives an enhanced view of the ASIC that clocks the internal Z80 microprocessor with 6 MHz and incorporates the 32k Bytes RAM and some supporting logic.
+Learn more about the Hardware Architecture of TI’s Graphing Calculators.
 The ASIC makes use of chip-on-board technology and without destroying the calculator we can't tell the manufacturer.
 We assume that Nam Tai uses the "TI-REF TI-738X (220C080FG102)" silicon for the chip-on-board assembly.

-The operating system of the calculator is stored in a 512k Byte Flash-ROM, this units sports a Macronix MX29LV400 in a traditional package.
+The operating system of the calculator is stored in a 512k Bytes Flash ROM, this units sports a Macronix MX29LV400 chip in a traditional package.

 Working through the menus of the TI-82 Plus starts with a big surprise - the operating system is 100% identical with the TI-83 Plus.fr introduced in June 2008 and even reports a "TI-83 Plus" message!

 Don't miss the next evolution of the TI-82 Plus.